ttomtsis/DVDApplication/README.md

 * Navigate to the project directory
 * Build the project: `mvn clean install`
 * Run the project: `mvn spring-boot:run`

+### Native executable
+You can also download the latest native executable
+( https://github.com/ttomtsis/DVDApplication/releases ), configure it as described above
+and run it without any prerequisites

+In case you need to create a new executable use maven's native profile:
+If maven is installed use: `mvn -Pnative native:compile`

+Alternatively you can use the maven wrapper: `./mvnw -Pnative native:compile`

 ## Docker
 To run the project on Docker, make sure you have Docker installed on your machine.